saiutkarsh33/cpp-internals/README.md

 # C++ Internals — Custom Implementations by Sai Utkarsh

 Welcome to my personal collection of C++ internals, where I’ve re-implemented fundamental data structures and utilities from scratch.
-Everything here is tested using `gtest`, with a strong focus on thread safety, memory management, and custom iterators.
+Almost everything here is tested using `gtest`, with a strong focus on thread safety, memory management, and custom iterators.

 I’ve also documented key learnings and insights on my [tech blog](https://saiutkarsh.netlify.app).